dougsm/egad/index.md

 easiest to grasp cell in the search space, and Y25\_[0-3].obj corresponds to the most complex, most difficult to grasp cell.
 (NB: The highest filled cell is X25)

+### Scaling Objects and 3D Printing

+We provide a [script and instructions here](https://github.com/dougsm/egad/) for scaling the objects to a specific gripper size.

 ---

 ## Dex-Net Compatible Data

-We also provide a databas of objects in the Dex-Net HDF5 database format.
+We also provide a database of objects in the Dex-Net HDF5 format.
 This file can be accessed and manipulated using the Dex-Net command line tool, the extensive documentation for which can be found [here](https://berkeleyautomation.github.io/dex-net/code.html).
 Using the Dex-Net API, you can sample and rank grasps on the objects using a wide variety of grippers and quality metrics, and additionally export data for training visual grasp detection algorithms.